Understanding the relationship between depression and disease activity in Ulcerative Colitis

-Understanding the factors that predict depression may enable doctors to identify people at risk of worse UC outcomes, and therefore target treatments more accurately based on the risks of depression.
+Understanding the factors that predict depression may enable doctors to identify people at risk of worse Colitis outcomes, and therefore target treatments more accurately based on the risks of depression.

 Prof Chris Dickens, University of Exeter

-Many people with Ulcerative Colitis (UC) also suffer from depression, which can often contribute to making their UC worse, or having more frequent relapses.
-The researchers want to understand the factors which determine whether a person with UC will develop depression, and if having depression plays a role in the course of their UC.
+Many people with Ulcerative Colitis suffer from depression.
+This can often contribute to making their Colitis worse, or having more frequent relapses.
+The researchers wanted to understand the factors that affect whether a person with Colitis will develop depression.
+They also wanted to know if having depression affects disease activity.

-Recent research among people with non‐UC illnesses has shown that levels of inflammatory activity may influence who gets depression.
-The researchers therefore want to examine the role of inflammation in 250 patients with UC from the Royal Devon and Exeter Hospital.
-They will be assessed on their emotional processing, such as how they perceive emotions in others, and how they respond to rewarding or threatening situations.
-These factors have been shown to determine the effects of inflammation on depression among healthy individuals.
-The researchers will also collect blood and stool samples to assess their level of inflammation.
+Recent research among people without Colitis has shown that levels of inflammatory activity may influence who gets depression.
+The researchers examined the role of inflammation in 250 patients with Colitis from the Royal Devon and Exeter Hospital.
+They assessed how they process certain emotions, such as how they see emotions in others, and how they respond to rewarding or threatening situations.
+These factors have been shown to determine the effects of inflammation on depression among people without Inflammatory Bowel Disease (IBD).
+The researchers also collected blood and poo samples to assess the person's level of inflammation.

-What do researchers think this could this mean for people with IBD?
+What the researchers think this could mean for people with Ulcerative Colitis

-Who is leading the research: Prof Chris Dickens, University of Exeter
+Who lead this research: Prof Chris Dickens, University of Exeter

 Our Funding: £119,721